olexandr-konovalov/gapdays2014/index.md

 # First [GAP](http://www.gap-system.org/) Days
 ## August 25-29, 2014, RWTH Aachen University

-[GAP](http://www.gap-system.org/) Days are meetings where developers and users are invited to influence the future development of GAP by initiating and contributing to discussions and coding sprints.
+[GAP](http://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to influence the future development of GAP by initiating and contributing to discussions and coding sprints.
 As enough GAP experts will be around for technical support, the meetings also offers a good opportunity for people to work on their own packages.
-To streamline each meeting the organizers will usually suggest few main topics to address during the week.
+To streamline each meeting the organizers will usually suggest a few main topics to work on during the week.

-The meetings are also suitable for advertising recent developments in core GAP and packages.
+The meetings are also suitable for advertising recent developments in core GAP and packages via short talks.
+However, the focus of the meeting is on code development, with talks only playing a minor role.
 At the end of the week, we would be happy to hear about any progress you made.

 ## Registering and stay